In emotional return to Greece, Antetokounmpo promises to help youth

 They were only granted Greek citizenship in 2013.

-Before an audience at Greece's Onassis Cultural Center on Saturday, the brothers spoke candidly about their hardscrabble childhood and said they felt humbled and obligated to help others who grew up poor.
+Before an audience at Greece's Onassis Cultural Centre on Saturday, the brothers spoke candidly about their hardscrabble childhood and said they felt humbled and obligated to help others who grew up poor.

 "It's just unbelievable, how we started out when we were little, and we find ourselves here now and giving opportunities to kids.
 Who would have believed it?," Giannis said.

-Note: (This story corrects to clarify scholarship offered by Onassis Foundation in second paragraph)